Not a coincidence.

 The premise

-When a private equity firm acquires a software company, the intended playbook is clear: invest, grow, and sell within a three-to-five-year holding period.
-But what happens when the plan runs long, the exit market stalls, and the acquisition debt pressure builds?
-Left Holding pulls back the curtain on the financial mechanics that can transform a healthy software business into a debt-servicing machine — and gives you the tools to recognize the pattern from inside or outside the company.
+When a private equity firm acquires a software company, the intended playbook is clear: invest, grow, sell within a target holding period.
+But the average hold period hit 6.6 years in 2025, and more than 16,000 buyout-backed companies now sit in unsold portfolios with the original financial thesis no longer working.
+When the plan runs long, genuine investment can give way to extraction.
+Left Holding explains the financial mechanics behind that shift — and gives you the tools to recognize the patterns from inside or outside the company.

 For employees